kadaan/SmartSpin2kFlasher/README.md

-# ESPHome-Flasher
+# SmartSpin2kFlasher

-ESPHome-Flasher is a utility app for the [ESPHome](https://esphome.io/) framework and is designed to make flashing ESPs with ESPHome as simple as possible by:
+SmartSpin2kFlasher is a utility app for the [SmartSpin2k](https://github.com/doudar/SmartSpin2K) framework and is designed to make flashing ESPs with SmartSpin2K as simple as possible by:

  * Having pre-built binaries for most operating systems.
  * Hiding all non-essential options for flashing.
 All necessary options for flashing